 This is our mind's tendency to interpret ambiguity as negative.

-When you walk into a dark room, you don't imagine bumping into a pot of gold; you imagine a killer clown waiting for you under the bed.
-That's why cinematic monsters, like the ones in Stranger Things, are scariest when they remain unseen.
-No special effects can beat our terrifying imagination.
+When you walk into a dark room, you don't imagine bumping into a pot of gold; you imagine a killer clown lurking under the bed.

-Similarly, the negativity bias is a major cause of miscommunication.
-With multiple interpretations possible, we orient towards the most negative.
-Your boyfriend's 'seen' your last message but hasn't replied yet?
+The negativity bias is a major cause of miscommunication as well.
+With multiple possible interpretations, we orient towards the negative.
+Your boyfriend's "seen" your last message but hasn't replied yet?
 Probably he's too busy cheating on you.

 When you're the sender, keep the negativity bias in mind and include a positive emoji in messages that could be interpreted the wrong way.